Disruption-Consulting/autoMigrate/HOWTO-install_and_upgrade_19.9.md

 1. Download Oracle v19 software from MOS
 2. Create new v19 home directory and unzip downloaded v19 zip file
 3. Download latest OPatch utility and replace in v19 home
-4. Download 19.9 patchset and install (this is the latest patchset issued October 2020)
+4. Download 19.9 patchset and install
 5. Create a v19.9 Container Database (CDB) with "dbca" from the new Oracle home